 partner organizations that Pact supported in 2020

 A pioneer and innovator in what is now among the most critical disciplines in international development, Pact has been strengthening groups and communities around the world for more than 40 years.
-This includes community-based organizations, civil society organizations, advocacy groups and government entities at all levels.
-As a global partner with extensive experience in holistic, integrated development, we help organizations, governments and even systems craft development agendas, plan for change and take effective action.
+This includes community-based organizations, civil society organizations, advocacy groups and government agencies.
+As a global partner with extensive experience in holistic, integrated development, we help organizations, governments and systems craft development agendas, plan for change and take effective action.